KierepkaE/node_fetch_api_practice/README.md

 - run `npm install`
 - in the console: `node app.js 'year-that-you like' `
 - example: `node app.js 2019`
+`node app.js
+1032 is the year that Benedict IX succeeds John XIX, as the 145th pope on October 21st.
+`
+- if you don't specify the year it will be choosen randomly

 #### Tech: